-Jen shares the journey that led to Foster Growth and why she is so passionate about helping businesses owned by women and people of color.
+Jen shares the journey that led to Foster Growth (now Jen McFarland Consulting) and why she is so passionate about helping businesses owned by women and people of color.

 - U.S. Peace Corps